open-feature/community/config/README.md

 ```

 Repositories are not mutually exclusive to workgroups.
-Hence, that multiple workgroups can have access to the same repositories.
+Hence, multiple workgroups can have access to the same repositories.

 > **Note**
 > Use admins carefully and only when it is really needed.